 MAP awards particular emphasis to the first three measures.
-Several public comments seconded the notion that the first three measures are the most important.
 NQF #2508 Prevention: Dental Sealants for 6-9 Year-Old Children at Elevated Caries Risk is intended as a replacement for the dental treatment measure recommended for removal.
 It is clearly linked to improved outcomes and will more accurately capture the quality of care delivered than the original utilization-oriented measure.
 The use of this measure will also allow CMS to respond to a legislative mandate to measure the use of dental sealants in this age group.
 Measure #2509 is similar but evaluates the application of sealants to the second set of molars, which develop at a later age.
 MAP members discussed whether the use of both measures is necessary, noting that children of all ages need to benefit from these services but also that use of one measure is likely to drive broader changes in practice.

-MAP also prioritized the new CAHPS® tool focused on evaluating the family's experience of care when a child is hospitalized.
-Developed through the PQMP, this measure would help to address gaps that were noted in the measure set: inpatient measures, patient experience, and care coordination.
-At present, hospitals may be using a variety of local, proprietary tools to gauge pediatric patient/family experience.
+MAP also prioritized the new CAHPS[®] tool focused on evaluating the family's experience of care when a child is hospitalized.
+The use of this measure would help to address two gaps that were noted in the measure set; specifically, inpatient measures and patient experience.
+Hospitals may be using a variety of local, proprietary tools to gauge pediatric patient/family experience at the present time.
 Broad adoption of a survey that is in the CAHPS family will enhance comparability across sites and across populations.
-The survey contains a field to capture the payer of care, so MAP concluded that it would be feasible for survey administrators to subset those that apply to Medicaid for purposes of reporting.
+The survey contains a field to capture the payer of care, so MAP concluded that it would be feasible for survey administrators to subset those that apply to Medicaid for the purposes of reporting.

-Despite lower prioritization, MAP also supported the remaining measures because they addressed important gaps in the current measure set.
+MAP also supported the remaining measures because they addressed important gaps in the current measure set.
 Specifically, MAP determined that suicide risk screening among children and adolescents with depression was an important intervention for one of the most common behavioral health diagnoses in this population.
-Participants also flagged the issue of rising rates of antipsychotic medication use as a prime opportunity for quality improvement, especially among children in the foster care system insured by Medicaid.
-One measure of antipsychotic medication use in young children was considered by the group but did not reach the consensus threshold necessary to gain MAP's support.
-Comments reflected the many facets to consider in selecting measures to address this gap area, and MAP members had a robust discussion of both available behavioral health measures and those under development.
-Because several measures, including those from the PQMP, are nearly complete but have not yet been reviewed by NQF for endorsement, MAP plans to re-evaluate the measures on this topic during its next review.
+Participants also flagged the issue of rising rates of antipsychotic use as a prime opportunity for quality improvement, especially among children in the foster care system insured by Medicaid.
+One measure of antipsychotic use in young children was considered by the group but did not reach the consensus threshold necessary to gain MAP's support.
+Because several measures are nearly complete but have not yet been reviewed by NQF for endorsement, MAP plans to re-evaluate the measures on this topic during its next review.

-Use of NQF measure #0477 and NQF measure

-#0480 would strengthen the presence of perinatal care issues in the Child Core Set.
-Although delivery of a low birth weight infant at a facility not well-equipped to handle complex cases is not always avoidable, MAP members agreed that there is much room for improvement on this indicator.
+Use of measures #0477 and #0480 would strengthen the presence of perinatal care issues in the Child Core Set.
+While delivery of a low birthweight infant at a facility not well-equipped to handle complex cases is not always avoidable, MAP members agreed that there is much room for improvement on this indicator.
 It represents an opportunity for women experiencing high-risk pregnancy to receive counseling about the appropriate site of delivery and for regional medical systems to coordinate and communicate about their NICU capabilities.
-Similarly, breast milk feeding is associated with a variety of positive downstream health outcomes for both mothers and babies, including lowering risk of asthma, allergies, obesity, and certain infections.29 Comments reflect strong opinions both for and against the addition of the Exclusive Breast Milk Feeding.
-In response to a comment that cited reasons for not breastfeeding, it should be noted that the measure specifications allow for a second "subset" rate that excludes mothers whose documented initial feeding plans were not to exclusively feed breast milk.30
+Similarly, breast milk feeding is associated with a variety of positive downstream health outcomes for both mothers and babies, including lowering risk of asthma, allergies, obesity, and certain infections.26

-In addition to full support for measures ready and available for immediate use, MAP can conditionally support measures that are pending NQF endorsement, are not ready for implementation until a change is made by the measure steward, need further confirmation of feasibility, or need further experience or testing before being used in the program.
 Two of the above measures received MAP's conditional support for inclusion because they are currently undergoing review for NQF endorsement.
-NQF #2548 Child HCAHPS and NQF #1365 Child and Adolescent Major Depressive Disorder: Suicide Risk Assessment have both been recommended for endorsement by standing committees and are pending final approval and ratification.
+NQF #2548 Child HCAHPS and NQF #1365 Child and Adolescent Major Depressive Disorder: Suicide Risk Assessment have both been recommended for endorsement by standing committees.